Cello Teaching Artist

 Contract: Temporary, August 2017 - May 2018

 Hours: 4 or 5 teaching days a week (10 - 12.5 hrs/wk); weekly and monthly staff meetings (1 - 2 hrs / wk)

-Hourly Rate: $25 for teaching and performing; $15 for administrative work
+Hourly Rate: $20 - $25 for teaching and performing based on education and experience; $15 for administrative work and meetings

 The Cello Teaching Artist is responsible for on-site instrumental instruction for YAMA, an El Sistema-inspired after-school program in partnership with the Yakima Symphony Orchestra and the Yakima School District.
 The YAMA program consists of small-group violin, viola, cello, and bass instruction and ensemble rehearsals up to five days a week for two hours a day during the school year.
 The Cello Teaching Artist will teach small-group, multi-level sectionals with an emphasis on musical excellence, strong technical foundation, and peer teaching and learning, within a learning culture that emphasizes a growth mindset.
 The Cello Teaching Artist will also provide ongoing support in large ensemble rehearsals, reinforcing the goals of the ensemble's director.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 - Collaborate with program staff to create a shared curriculum, pedagogy and culture inspired by ideals of El Sistema.